 That’s what a new BMO survey finds.
-The bank says 40 percent of first-time buyers now believe it’s a good time to buy.
+The bank says 40% of first-time buyers now believe it’s a good time to buy.

 Some are more optimistic than others, however.
 In Alberta, for example, more than half of first-time buyers think now is the time to jump into the real estate market.

-Those in Quebec and Ontario are less optimistic, with just 40 percent and 33 percent feeling currently bullish, respectively.
+Those in Quebec and Ontario are less optimistic, with just 40% and 33% feeling currently bullish, respectively.

 But Can They Afford It?

-Given that nearly half of new homebuyers want to purchase in one of Canada’s hotter housing markets—Vancouver, Toronto or Montreal—unaffordability is reality they must confront.
+Given that nearly half of new homebuyers want to purchase in one of Canada’s hotter housing markets — Vancouver, Toronto, or Montreal— affordability is a reality they must confront.

-The data reveals roughly one in seven first-time buyers are planning to buy a property that would consume more than 30 per cent of their income.
-(That seems low to us given most first-timers brush against or exceed the traditional 32 percent gross debt service limit, but okay.)
+The data reveals roughly one in seven first-time buyers are planning to buy a property that would consume more than 30% of their income.
+(That seems low to us given most first-timers brush against or exceed the traditional 32% gross debt service limit, but okay.)

-Another 40 percent are willing to make sacrifices in order to afford a more expensive home.
+Another 40% are willing to make sacrifices in order to afford a more expensive home.